85 Foods That Are Black (Naturally Black Foods)

 Besides, who needs normal-colored produce when you can get the same carrots or tomatoes but in a different color?
-This list is about to show you how your favorite fruits and vegetables can have different health benefits just based on their color and take your breath away with their beauty.
+This list is about to show you how your favorite fruits and vegetables can have different health benefits just based on their color, and take your breath away with their beauty.
 Skeptical?
 Let’s find out just how powerful and gorgeous these dark foods are.

 If you see black fruit or black vegetables, the reason for this is two flavonoids called anthocyanin and anthoxanthin.
-Any vegetable, fruit, or grain that has either black outer skin or inner flesh is overflowing with both of these flavonoids.
+Any vegetable, fruit, or grain that has either a black outer skin or inner flesh is overflowing with both of these flavonoids.
 Since flavonoids are high in antioxidants, this means whatever black food you eat is sure to have health benefits.

-Health Benefits Of Foods That Are Black
+Health Benefits Of These Dark-Colored Foods

 There are at least 85 different foods that are black either on the inside or the outside.
 Some of them are going to be ones that you may recognize, and others you may be finding out about for the first time.
 Ready to go on a foodie adventure?
 Let’s go!